risingstar2018/zusEngine/database/SQLstatements.md

 /*
  * all the other columns have appropriate defaults or are nullable when a user creates a wallet & logs in;
- * by default, there's a 0 bitcoin available balance for each address */
+ * by default, there's a 0 zurcoin available balance for each address */
 Insert AddressBalances
 (